Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 Louisiana Fortify Homes Program (Grant)

-The Louisiana Fortify Homes Program is the track most homeowners think of first because it is the most visible help-paying-for-the-roof program.
-It is also the one that creates the most confusion because many people assume it functions like an always-open rebate.
+The Louisiana Fortify Homes Program is usually the first track homeowners ask about because it can help with part of the upfront project cost.
+It is also the track that creates the most confusion because many people assume it works like an always-open rebate.
 It does not.

 - the grant is tied to a qualifying FORTIFIED Roof upgrade;

-- the project must meet program requirements and receive the necessary certificate;
+- the project must follow program rules and receive the required FORTIFIED documentation;

-- evaluator fees, permits, inspections, and non-covered project costs may still remain the homeowner’s responsibility;
+- evaluator fees, permits, inspections, upgrades, and non-covered costs may remain the homeowner’s responsibility;

-- starting work too early can create avoidable problems for eligibility.
+- starting work too early can create eligibility problems.

-That is why the grant path works best for homeowners who are willing to plan ahead instead of rushing into a contract.
+The grant path is best for homeowners who can plan ahead instead of rushing into a contract.
 Start with our LHFP grant guide and our next lottery registration checklist for the deeper step-by-step version.

 FORTIFIED Insurance Discounts in Louisiana

-The insurance-discount side is different.
-This is not project funding and it does not reduce the contract price on signing day.
-Instead, it is about what happens after the home has a qualifying FORTIFIED designation and the insurer applies the appropriate mitigation credit to the hurricane portion of the premium.
+The insurance-discount side is different from a grant or a tax credit.
+It does not reduce the contractor’s price at signing, and it should not be described as instant project funding.
+Instead, the insurance benefit depends on the home receiving a qualifying FORTIFIED designation and the insurer applying the proper mitigation credit to the hurricane portion of the policy premium.

 | Zone | FORTIFIED Roof | FORTIFIED Silver | FORTIFIED Gold |